gristlabs/grist-help/help/linking-widgets.md

 ## Same-record linking

-Most directly you can link two widgets which show data from the same underlying table -- usually linking a Table to a Card.
-This allows selecting a record in the Table widget and seeing more details of that record in the linked Card widget.
+Most directly you can link two widgets which show data from the same underlying table, usually linking a Table to a Card.
+This allows you to select a record in the Table widget and see more details of that record in the linked Card widget.

 For example, you can add a Card of `Employees` data and link it to an existing Table widget